dgalassi99/quant-lab/book_projects/Advances_Financial_Machine_Learning/notebooks/Ensemble Methods/theory.md

 Where $\bar{\sigma}$ is average variance of a single estimator, and $\bar{\rho}$ the correlation between estimators.
 Thus, we should note that.

 - The variance of a single estimator (on a subset) is higher than the one of the estimator on the full training (what we get without bagging)  set as the num. of obs. is smaller.
-The advantage comes from avegaring out on a big number of subestimators.
+The advantage comes from averaging out on a big number of subestimators.
 - When correlation  $\bar{\rho}$ is close to 1 it is like using only one estimator many times, hence, we lose the bagging advantage.
 Oppositely, variance reduction is maximimized (linearly decreases with N) when estimators are completely non correlated ($\bar{\rho} = 0$).

 This concept of estimators correlation is fundamental in bagging techniques.
 We saw, for example, how sequantial bootstrapping aims at producing samples as independent as possible --> reducing  $\bar{\rho}$ --> reducing total model variance.